Deeper Look: Thanksgiving Dinner and What It Does to You

 The inside of a potato has vitamin B6, vitamin C and iron, while being right up there with bananas in terms of potassium.
 While this can be a problem if you’re suffering from kidney failure, it’s a pretty big health benefit otherwise.
 Potassium is an electrolyte that can help to regulate body fluid, aid in the transmission of nerve signals, and regulate muscle contractions.
 It also helps calcium in strengthening your bones.

 As mentioned in the CNN article above, potatoes have been found to help with heart health.
-Many researches find them to be a better carb than pasta, as they are much more “filling.”
+Many types of research find them to be a better carb than pasta, as they are much more “filling.”
 While the calorie intake is roughly equal, the added nutrients of a potato makes your body feel as though your meal has been much more productive.

 It’s logical to assume that mashed potatoes would be healthy, as well.
 And they are, or at least they should be.
 Mashed potatoes suffer from two major problems.
 The first is that many mashed potatoes are prepared without the skin.
 The skin of a potato is high in fiber.
 While you can get this in healthier ways, mostly through the peels of other fruits and vegetables, potatoes are certainly preferable to cereal and other sugary ways to get fiber.
 If you make your mashed potatoes without the skin, as many people do, than you are taking many of the health benefits off of the table.